Brunson, Barrett lead Knicks over Cavs 102-93 for 3-1 lead

 Josh Hart moved into the starting lineup and added 19 points and seven rebounds for the fifth-seeded Knicks, who can reach the second round for the first time since 2013 with a victory in Cleveland on Wednesday.
-New York would host Game 6, if necessary, on Friday at what has been a deafening Madison Square Garden during the last two games that were dominant defensively.
+New York would host Game 6, if necessary, on Friday at what has been a deafening Madison Square Garden during the last two games.

+“There’s nothing like a big game at the Garden,” Knicks coach Tom Thibodeau said.

+There might be a few more to come, the way his team is defending.

 New York forced Cleveland All-Star Donovan Mitchell into one of the worst games of his postseason career, finishing with just 11 points on 5-for-18 shooting.
 Darius Garland had 23 points and 10 assists for the Cavs, bouncing back nicely after going 4 for 21 in the Knicks’ Game 3 romp.
 Jarrett Allen and Caris LeVert each scored 14 points.